WHERE ARE ALL THE CHARGE POINTS?

 The headline is always claiming that the UK/Europe/World is short of EV charge points, but is that really the case?
 Unless you own an EV can you really remember the last time you saw one?
 We’re not saying that there aren’t any, it is just one of those things that you only really notice if you are looking for them.

 As we have said before there doesn’t appear to be a lack of infrastructure.
-Just look at the accompanying figure, there are charge points all over the UK, not to mention, if you own an EV you can charge it at home!
+There are charge points all over the UK, not to mention, if you own an EV you can charge it at home!
 The infrastructure is there, just perhaps not consistently so.
 There are different types of chargers, different connectors, issues with maintenance and price differences.
 Chargers range from 3kW to 120kW (Tesla Supercharger), which obviously impacts upon charging time.
 Not an issue if you are leaving it plugged in at work all day, but definitely a problem if you wanted to make a quick stop on a longer journey.
 There are also different connectors for different vehicle types; fortunately, most charge points support a few connector types.
 As we mentioned in a previous blog, the support for this infrastructure is thin on the ground, if it suffers a fault it could be days before a charge point is up and running again.
 Finally, prices vary according to who owns the charge point, for example driving an extra 5 miles can be the difference between free charging and >20p/kWh.

 Yes, the infrastructure is everywhere, but it does have flaws.
 The good news is that as technology advances and our understanding of EVs and how they are used improves, the charge points are becoming smarter and representing a more unified system.